-Autism Queensland Mackay delivers a range of services to school-aged children on the autism spectrum and their families living in Mackay, Whitsundays and surrounds.
-Our specialist team include teachers, teacher aides, speech pathologists, occupational therapists and a social worker.
+Autism Queensland Mackay delivers a range of services for school-aged children on the autism spectrum and their families living in Mackay, Whitsundays and surrounds.
+Our specialist team includes teachers, teacher aides, speech pathologists, occupational therapists.

-The following therapy services and programs are currently available for school-aged children.
+The following programs are currently available for school-aged children.

 Social Skills Group Program

 A short-term, after-school program, that aims to develop children’s functional abilities in the area of social skills including turn-taking and sharing, play, social communication and friendship.
 Children aged between 5-8 years attend weekly for one hour over nine weeks.

 Teen Tech Shed is a social group for young people on the autism spectrum between the ages of 12 and 15.
 It encourages appropriate socialising around technology while encouraging students to extend their knowledge of programming, coding and digital media.
 Teen Tech Shed mentors are current students or recent graduates in Creative Industries programs that have a strong IT focus such as Game Design, Coding, Illustration, Animation and Film and Television.
 They work with the participants to encourage social skills and create opportunities for the students to learn more about technology.